 "Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him" (1 John 2:15).
 "If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue but with actions and in truth" (1 John 3:17-18).

-The two following prayers lend themselves to wonderful blessing prayer!
+These last two prayers lend themselves to wonderful blessing prayer!
+The first passage, you will have an example of how to slightly change the pronouns so that the Scripture applies in a very direct way to your child.
+The second prayer will model for you, an actual blessing straight from the Scripture.
 You can lay hands on your child and pray these prayers over him/her.
 Actually, you can do this with any of these prayers.
 Let your children know that you are praying specifically for them to develop the character traits of God.